FloeDesignTechnologies/ansible-nginx-drupal/README.md

               certificate: /etc/nginx/ssl/bar.cert
               certificate_key: /etc/nginx/ssl/bar.key

-Nginx as a Reverse Proxy for a single Drupal 6 sites, without microcaching and with image hot linking protection.
+Nginx as a Reverse Proxy for a single Drupal 6 sites, without microcaching, with image hot linking protection and a rewrite directive.

     - hosts: all